 Want to get your hands on the new Samsung Galaxy S when it launches on 25 Feb?
 Check out the 9 essential Android apps for your shiny new smartphone...

 Got a lush phone that goes with you everywhere?
-Looking to snag yourself the new Samsung Galaxy S when it launches on 25th February?
+Looking to snag yourself the new Samsung Galaxy S9 or S9 Plus when they launch on 25th February?
 Then you need to get au fait with the best apps for Samsung S9 and S9 Plus around.
 2018 has seen some nice updates to old favourites, quirky new launches, and downright useful apps that will bring your phone to life.
 And seeing as everyone’s talking about the new Samsung device, let’s focus on 9 essential Android apps that will work perfectly on the hottest smartphone of 2018 so far (we’re drooling here)…

 Life hacks (Free)

 Whether you’re looking for Money Savers, Technology Tricks or Life Tips, this app taps into today’s rising need to simplify our lives.
 The variety of categories means that there’s usually something for everyone.
 You might get the odd random suggestion, but on the whole it’s a pretty useful android app to have on-hand.

 Alexa, Siri, Google Assistant… the list of virtual PAs is growing by the day.
 So why not get your smartphone set up with an ultra-helpful pal?
 Bixby Intelligence is an awesome built-in feature on the Samsung Galaxy S8 (it’s worth checking this out when you get your shiny new Samsung) but Replika is also brilliant.
 This AI chatbot is more advanced than many because it gets to know you by asking you questions.
 Your responses are then saved and sorted by date, so you can build a journal and reflect on life.
 Poignant stuff.

 Amazon Kindle (Free)